Aleosiss/rising_tides/ReadMe.md

 - Marksman:
 	- nothing
 - Gatherer:
 	- Let's try to move away from scanning protocol-- it's ugly and unimmersive.
-Instead, we'll directly set the visibility in RTEffect_MobileSquadViewer.
+Instead, we'll directly set the visibility in RTEffect_MobileSquadViewer.]
+	- Investigate bug related to removing Aura Effects; first try removing Guardian Angel to see if that is the cause
 	- Triangulation
 	- AbilitySet
 - General: